Aurora Walmart evacuated after man threatens to shoot up store

 AURORA, Colo. — A man was arrested after threatening to shoot up a Walmart in Aurora twice.

-According to the Aurora Police Department (APD), a man went into a Walmart store located at 3301 N Tower Rd Saturday and made some kind of purchase.
+According to the Aurora Police Department, a man went into a Walmart store located at 3301 N. Tower Road Saturday and made some kind of purchase.
 The man, who didn't get a receipt, told the store manager that he felt like he was overcharged and began arguing with them, police said.

 Police said the man then threatened to come back to the store and shoot it up.
 He then left the store.